-According to 2019 figures by the U.S. Centers for Disease Control (CDC), Type 2 diabetes and cancer are both amongst the top ten causes of death in the United States.
+According to 2019 figures by the U.S. Centers for Disease Control (CDC), Type 2 diabetes and cancer are both among the top ten causes of death in the United States.
 These statistics probably don’t surprise you.
 What may come as a shock, however, is that both cancer and diabetes stem from the same basic factors.
 The good news is that both can be prevented and sometimes even healed using the same lifestyle and dietary changes!

 The Connection Between Cancer and Diabetes